What Causes Panic Attacks And How To Treat Them

 Learn To Control Your Breathing

 Hyperventilating can bring on sensations like lightheadedness and also worsen feelings of panic.
-Try to breathe deeply and slowly.
-This is an important coping skill that can help calm you.
+Learning to breathe deeply and slowly is an important coping skill that can greatly help in such situations.
+By spurring your parasympathetic nervous system into action while boosting the blood and oxygen flow to your brain, deep breathing exercises can help calm you down instantly.15

 Confront Your Fear